 Hair design is a creative, artistic venture that benefits from talent and a good eye.
 You have to be able to visualize the completed look and then translate it into reality, as well as convey it verbally to the client so that he or she understands what you are striving to achieve.
 Plus, your day is spent working with individual clients, so you must have good people skills, and particularly the ability to listen well, as people getting their hair styled frequently like to talk, often, about themselves and their lives.
 It helps if you are non-judgmental and mature.
 In between seeing clients, you will need to clean and freshen your work station as you prepare to see your next client.
 Working with individual clients, and sometimes groups of individual clients, as in a wedding party, should give you some latitude in scheduling, so that you can fit your work around other commitments you may have in your life.
 However, clients will expect you to be available at times and on days that are convenient to them, which means you will most likely have to work some evenings and weekends.
 If you are designing hair for photo and fashion shoots, you may have to be on set early in the morning.

-Idaho Board of Cosmetology
+Contact the Idaho State Board of Cosmetology